Many veterans who served after Sept.11, 2001, are eligible for the Post-9/11 GI Bill.

-About the Post-9/11 GI Bill
+How the Post-9/11 GI Bill Was Created

 The Post-9/11 GI Bill, on the other hand, is free to veterans who qualify.
-Tuition is paid directly to the school at the rate of most expensive state college in-state tuition rate in the state where the school is located.
-Veterans also receive an annual book stipend and a monthly housing allowance equivalent to the E-5 with dependents BAH rate.
+It covers up to the most expensive in-state tuition rate in the state where your school is located.
+The Department of Veterans Affairs pays the tuition directly to the school.
+Veterans also receive an annual book stipend and a monthly housing allowance equivalent to the “E-5 with dependents” basic allowance for housing rate.

-- BAH Rates: E-5 with Dependents rate for zip code of school location.
-Use this BAH calculator.
+To find BAH rates, use the “E-5 with Dependents” rate for the ZIP code of the school location.
+Here is a BAH calculator.

 Using the Post-9/11 GI Bill